TEACHER: “LISTEN TO REAL ENGLISH that will help you improve your English”

 STUDENT: "ermm...to be honest I don't know what I learnt from watching it, I just listened...
 I didn't know what to do when I listened."

-We as teachers, tell English learners to expose themselves to real English.
-We tell them to watch English documentaries, listen to the radio or music, listen to English podcasts etc.
+English teachers, often tell English learners to expose themselves to real English.
+English learners are often told to watch English documentaries, listen to the radio or music, listen to English podcasts etc.

 This is an excellent way to improve!
-However, the key is; to know what to do when you you watch or listen to English, and not many English learners know this.
+However, the key is; to know what to do when you listen to English...

 That’s what we are going to help you with in this blog!

-Let’s look at 3 BENEFICIAL ACTIVITIES that you can do when watching or listening to English...
+Let’s look at 3 EFFECTIVE ACTIVITIES that you can do when listening to English materials...

-ACTIVITY #1 - Review what you have watched/listened to.
+ACTIVITY #1 - Review what you listened to

-This is a great way to re-use vocabulary from the video/audio, it’s great to practice grammar and sentence structure and also practice connecting your ideas together in English.
+This is a great way to re-use vocabulary from the video/audio, it’s great to improve your English skills; practice grammar and sentence structure and also practice connecting your ideas together in English.

 There are 2 WAYS you can ‘review’ ...you can either write or speak – it’s your choice!
 If you do review by speaking, try to record yourself (use your phone or computer).
 You can then listen back and your identify common problems in order to further improve.